objektwerks/python/README.md

 Issues
 ------
 >Using ***fastapi and pydantic*** can be problematic!
 Installs work.
-Yet imports don't always work.
-Yet scripts may work!
+Yet imports don't always work; while scripts may work!

 >I thought Mypy or Pylance might be the source of the problem.
 So I uninstalled MyPy.

->Yet Pylance still did not recognize fastapi and pydantic imports.
+Yet Pylance still did not recognize fastapi and pydantic imports.

->Yet, a day ago, I experienced no fastapi or pydantic import errors.
-Rebuilding the venv has not helped.
+>The day before, I experienced **no** fastapi or pydantic import errors.
+Rebuilding the venv did not resolve the issue.

 >I recently moved to UV.
 And Ruff is just as clueless about ***expression, fastapi, pydantic and requests*** imports.